-LIBOR Replacement; Finance Agency Supervisory Letter: We are planning for the replacement of LIBOR given that the LIBOR index is expected to be phased out by no later than the end of 2021 and the Federal Reserve Bank of New York's establishment of SOFR as its recommended alternative to U.S. dollar LIBOR.
-At June 30, 2020, all \$15.6 billion of our adjustable-rate Consolidated Bonds were indexed to SOFR.
+LIBOR Transition: We are planning for the replacement of LIBOR given that the LIBOR index is expected to be phased out by no later than the end of 2021 and the Federal Reserve Bank of New York's establishment of SOFR as its recommended alternative to U.S. dollar LIBOR.
+At September 30, 2020, all \$15.6 billion of our adjustable-rate Consolidated Bonds were indexed to SOFR.
 We also continued offering SOFR-linked Advances and swapping certain instruments to adjustable-rates tied to SOFR and the overnight Federal funds effective rate in 2020.
 However, the majority of our variable-rate assets still remain indexed to LIBOR.
 Therefore, we are continuing to plan for the eventual replacement of our LIBOR-indexed instruments away from the LIBOR benchmark interest rate.

 Part of our LIBOR transition plan includes our previously implemented fallback language for our LIBOR-indexed Advances and Consolidated Bonds in new and legacy contracts.
-As for our derivatives and investments that are tied to LIBOR, we are monitoring market-wide efforts to enhance fallback language for new activity and develop frameworks to address existing transactions.
-We are also evaluating and planning to utilize the transition relief provided by the Financial Accounting Standards Board (FASB) concerning the accounting for contract modifications during the replacement of LIBOR.
+As for our investments that are tied to LIBOR, we are monitoring market-wide efforts to enhance fallback language for new activity and develop frameworks to address existing transactions.